microsoft/WindowsAppSDK/specs/AppLifecycle/Activation/AppLifecycle Activation.md

 filetype multiple times, the latest registration is honored and overwrites any previous registrations.

-For startup activation, only one of each of these is allowed.
-If an app attempts to register either of these more than once, the latest registration is honored and overwrites any previous registrations.
+For startup activation, only one registration is allowed.
+If an app attempts to register more than once, the latest registration is honored and overwrites any previous registrations.

 ```c++